 Although your article can be found from anyone outside of the normal journal readership, it is important to publish your paper in the correct journal for your study for the following reasons:

 This section is geared toward the ‘current’ model in the life sciences of journal title as a measure of quality.
 The reality is that this model is shifting, and we may well end up with another (better) open model in the future based around preprint servers and overlay journals.
 The current reliance on journal titles is driving a toxic culture in biological sciences that is becoming increasingly recognised, even by those who are gatekeepers for this model (see Part IV).
 To reflect this viewpoint, and help drive a culture of change, I have placed Impact Factor outside of this list of steps.
-In doing so, I acknowledge that you and your co-authors may well be operating inside the current publisher driven model advocating for Impact Factor as a step with high priority.
+In doing so, I acknowledge that you and your co-authors may well be operating inside the current publisher driven model advocating for Impact Factor as a step with high priority (see Niles et al., 2020 for perceived importance of different factors in choosing a journal).
 Even if this is your reality, I hope that you will acknowledge and appreciate that this is not the way that journals should be chosen.

 I’m going to suggest that you keep a spreadsheet with the answers to the steps below as columns, and different journals as rows.
 If your submission is rejected from the first journal choice, you can then use this spreadsheet so that you know where to submit next (i.e. just do the work once).
 This spreadsheet may well come in handy for future similar submissions.

 You want other people to be able to find the work that you publish, and so selecting a journal that is already indexed in one of the major literature databases (Web of Science or Scopus) is important.
+You can read more about literature databases and what you can do with them here.
+You can search one of these databases to determine whether or not your journal in indexed there, but many of the journals advertise on their home pages where they are indexed.
 Be aware that when new journals are indexed, they are usually done with their entire back catalogue.
 Thus, if a journal advertises that it will be listed by one of major literature databases, your submission will likely be listed eventually, even if not immediately.

 No matter what your paper is about it will fall within an existing subject area.
 A good way of determining your subject area is to look at those listed by literature database like Web of Science or Scopus.
 These databases have subject areas which contain groups of journals.
 You can look through the journals that you cite in your references, then check with Web of Science or Scopus to see which subject area the majority of them are grouped into.

 Journals have different hierarchies of scope.
 Some journals attempt to take on the full gambit of science (e.g. Science and Nature) while others are only interested in a particular taxonomic group.
 In general, the impact factor of the journal is likely to be linked to the diversity of the scope.
 This is not always the case.
-There are some taxonomically specific journals with high impact factors, and there are some general journals with low impact factors.
+There are some taxonomically specific journals with high impact, and there are some general journals with low impact.

 If your potential journal list is long, I suggest that you lead with the journals whose articles you have already cited in your manuscript.
 In the journals that you enter into your spreadsheet, quickly summarise the scopes of your choice journals and make some notes on how your manuscript fits them.
 This will help when writing your cover letter.